Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Bruise

-• Deformity and unusual position of the limb
+• Deformity and abnormal position of the limb

 A patient with a fracture may also experience nausea and dizziness.[3]